 - When you’re in a hurry.”1

 Naturally, I base my thoughts upon my own experience.
 Twice I’ve tripped and fallen face first—once into a path of mud.
 Both times I suffered cuts and abrasions.
 Twice I’ve slipped on wet rock and have fallen painfully upon my hip.
 On one of these occasions my trekking pole was beneath me and, though it saved me from further harm, it was irreparably bent out of shape.
 Both times I was severely bruised.
 Once I lost my balance and fell down the side of a hill, hitting my forehead against a rock and cutting it severely (resulting in a concussion and stitches), as well as gashing my leg.
 I was unable to reach help until the next day.
 It was a life-threatening fall, and I hope never to experience the like of it again.
-In fact, if I could expect to have another such fall within the next 500 miles, I might reconsider the use of my free time.
+In fact, if I could expect to have another such fall while hiking, I might reconsider the use of my free time.
 Personally, I feel that, although many sports may be worth a risk of bone fracture, disfigurement, or even death, none is worth a near-certain prospect of the same.
-But, such falls as risk life or bone are, I believe, rare enough in the pursuit of backpacking to warrant further endeavors.
+But, such falls as risk life or bone are, I figure, rare enough in the pursuit of backpacking to warrant further endeavors.

 “It was interesting how the mental approach to falls changed as the hike progressed.
 There was enough naivety when first beginning to think that I would complete the entire hike without falling once.
 Ya right!
 The average hiker is going to fall numerous times.
 Numerous times!”2

 This thought is reinforced by Julie Urbanski, who—when writing about her PCT thru-hike—confesses,

 “I can’t count the number of times my bumbling feet tripped over tree roots, slipped on rocks in creek crossings, or outright failed me and caused me to stumble forward out of control and land on my hands or face.”3